SlashyIsTaken/shyMenu/README.md

 /tpm | Teleport to coords. <br>

 ADDED 25/11/22: <br>
 /bekijkinv <id> (showinv) | Shows the ESX inventory from the specified player via a menu default list.
-Click on an item to void it.
+Click on an item to void it. <br>
 /a <message> | Admin chat.
-Messages are broadcasted to all admins currently in service.
+Messages are broadcasted to all admins currently in service. <br>
 /sqlban, /sqlunban, and it's search parameters.
-Too lazy to document all the commands, they can be found within server.lua.
+Too lazy to document all the commands, they can be found within server.lua. <br>

-Dependencies:
+# Dependencies:
-es_extended
+es_extended <br>
-mySQL
+mySQL <br>
-okokNotify (able to change to your own if you'd like.)
+okokNotify (able to change to your own if you'd like.) <br>

+# Webhooks:
+Change logging webhooks at the following places; <br>
+- karnemelk.lua; lines 89 & 280 <br>
+- server.lua; line 50 <br>

 Foot note: Feel free to alter or modify this script.